IAMconsortium/nomenclature/docs/api/countryprocessor.rst

            - hierarchy: [R5, R9, R10]

    processors:
-     countries-processor: [Model A, Model B]
+     country-processor: [Model A, Model B]

 In this setup, all country codes are added to the region codelist, the R5/R9/R10 region definitions are imported from ``common-definitions``, and the processor is